 Born in Austria with German citizenship (Austrian mother, German father), I grew up in a small, rural village on the border of Austria and Germany.
 From childhood, I have faced (national and personal) liminality and hybridity, which have helped to shape my identity and play a formative role in my artistic approach over recent years.Whether drawing, writing, or creating spatial installations, an affinity for paper and ballpoint pen is always evident in my work.
 My drawings feature a constant succession of ballpoint pen strokes of equal length and depth, filling a format.
 Technically, this stroke play is a minimalist ornament.
-I also frequently use text to contextualise my drawings.Full Text
+I also frequently use text to contextualise my drawings and tell about my nomadic lifestyle, purchasing materials, cultural influences etc., that is an otherwise silent part of my artistic work that would be lost.Full Text

 My basic concepts are ornamentation, landscape* and texture, and their relationships / alliances in transcultural contexts.

 The exploration of repetitive structures – removed from Western ideas of decoration – led me to Beijing in 2008 and from then to the present, my interest in China has continued to develop.
 My current approach involves working with ink and ballpoint pen on Chinese rice papers (cultural carrier).
 I try to follow and listen to its material logics – in a transferred sense (expanding the Micro- to the Macrocosm), this is how I’d like to treat the environments I live in and the people I live with.